 Homemade Chicken Stock Recipe – Learn how to make homemade chicken stock in just a few easy steps!
 Slow Cooker, Instant Pot and Stovetop Instructions included!

 You’ll find me regularly “restocking” our chicken stock supplies using one of the following three methods depending on the amount of time that I have available.
-My Grandmother always had her chicken stock simmering away on the stove, while I find that I lean more on using my slow cooker and Instant Pot (pressure cooker).
-All three ways results in delicious, nutritious chicken stock that I prefer to use in my recipes.
+My Grandmother always had her chicken stock simmering away on the stove, while I lean more on using my slow cooker and Instant Pot (pressure cooker).
+All three ways result in delicious, nutritious chicken stock that I prefer to use in my recipes.

 I also like to add fragrant vegetables and herbs to the stock to make it even more flavorful.
 However, when making with the Instant Pot, I have found it best to make your chicken stock without adding anything other than the chicken and water.
 This is also perfectly okay when making with any of the three methods.

 The only seasonings I like to add to my chicken stock are salt, black pepper, and thyme, and at times, I even omit those so that I have unsalted chicken stock on hand to use in recipes without any additional flavorings.

 (4 hours on High or 8 hours on Low setting)

 Add chicken to the slow cooker along with vegetables and herbs (if using).
 Cover the chicken with fresh, cold water Set the timer for 4 hours on high or 8 hours on low.

 My slow cooker automatically converts to the warm setting once the time has expired, so I’ll often make my chicken stock overnight if I have time to transfer it in the morning.

 Still, my favorite way is to let it cook while I’m working or running errands throughout the day.